-2.5.5 Trial-and-Error Factors
+2.6.7 Trial-and-Error Factors

-From the context presented in this section, one should realize that the success of an MLP learning rule relies on at least six factors.
+From the context presented in this section, one should realize that the success of an MLP learning rule relies on at least seven factors.
 They are

-- 1. the network structure, - 2. the objective function (respectively, assessment measure) to be minimized, - 3. the number of iterations (resp. stopping criteria), - 4. the learning step μ_t , - 5. the weight decay (equivalently, forgetting) factor and - 6. the initial condition of the parameters, i.e. $\mathbf{w}(0)$.
+- 1. the structure of the computational model, i.e. the network structure which includes the number of layers, the number of neurons in each layer and the mathematical model of a neuron; - 2. the objective function (respectively, assessment measure or performance criteria) to be minimized; - 3. the learning algorithm which can be developed by the method of gradient descent, the method of gradient descent with momentum or others; - 4. the number of iterations (resp. stopping criteria) and the validation method; - 5. the learning step $\mu_t$ ; - 6. the weight decay (equivalently, forgetting) factor and - 7. the initial conditions of the model parameters, i.e. $\mathbf{w}(0)$ .